We’ve seen major AAA titles do phenomenally successful in the market.

 Considering that 32 million people tuned in to watch the League of Legends championship it’s easy to understand that this is going to be big.

 Gaming has gone mainstream.

 Platforms like Twitch have thousands of gamers showing off their play and it’s making them Internet (and real world) celebrities.
 Marathon sessions by Twitch streamers have brought millions to charities and through it have turned many heads.

-Add in the rocketing sales of the new Playstation and Xbox, with many built-in recording and streaming abilities, and suddenly every gamer has a chance at gaining a loyal fan base.
+Add in the rocketing sales of PlayStation, Xbox and Nintendo consoles, with many built-in recording and streaming abilities, and suddenly every gamer has a chance at gaining a loyal fan base.

 But let’s get back to eSports …